Do You Beat Yourself Up With Negative "Self-Talk"?

-Several years ago, much ado was made of what became a best-selling book and CD titled The Secret.
+Several years ago, much ado was made of what became a best-selling book titled The Secret.
 In the final analysis, there was nothing new at all about the secret.
 Its main caveat, in fact, wasn’t even a secret.
 Those who read the book or watched the video found out that there was nothing magic or mysterious about the secret.
 The secret, which is also referred to as the Law of Attraction, was revealed to be simply the idea that in order to achieve or accomplish something, you must simply believe that you can.

 I’m not stating my point of view to take anything away from the powerful lessons contained in The Secret.
 Rather, I am merely pointing out that the secret that was “uncovered” was not something that had been hidden or kept away from us.
 It was actually an age-old belief that was being presented in fancy new clothing.
 But the presentation worked.
 It captured the world’s attention, and many people learned about the Law of Attraction who might never have read about it in other books.

 World-renowned author, Dr. Norman Vincent Peale, wrote about the Law of Attraction in his book, The Power of Positive Thinking, a book first published in 1952.
 Dr. Peale, in his book, said, “Expect the best, and not the worst, and you will attain your heart’s desire.
 It is what is in the heart of you, either good or bad, strong or weak, that finally comes to you.”